freeCodeCamp/outreach-for-good/tools/vagrant/README.md

-# Child First Authority Vagrant
+# Outreach for Good Vagrant

-A Vagrantfile provisioned with Ansible that sets up a dev environment for the Child First Authority project.
+A Vagrantfile provisioned with Ansible that sets up a dev environment for the Outreach for Good project.

 Current configurations do not support Windows due to NFS mounting of shared folders.